Current PhD Students

 Kilby Raptopoulos earned her B.A. in Political Science from Lyon College in 2004 and her M.A. in Criminal Justice from the University of Arkansas, Little Rock in 2008.
 Mrs. Raptopoulos is a former criminal probation officer and is currently an Advanced Instructor teaching full time in the School of Criminal Justice and Criminology.
-Mrs. Raptopoulos’ research interests include sex offenders, mentoring as a prevention strategy for juvenile delinquency, and empathy as it relates to Criminal Justice students.
+Mrs. Raptopoulos’ research interests include violence and victimization, sex offenders, the media’s portrayal of victims and offenders, empathy as it intersects with criminal justice, and online pedagogy.
 Kilby can be reached at firstname.lastname@example.org.
 View Kilby’s vita.

 Lacey Roughton is a doctoral student and graduate assistant in the School of Criminal Justice and Criminology.
 She received her Bachelors of Arts in Psychology from Missouri Southern State University in 2012.
 Her research interests include victimization, religion and crime, and women and crime.
 Lacey can be reached at email@example.com.
 View Lacey’s Vita.

 Haley Trantham is a doctoral student and graduate assistant in the School of Criminal Justice and Criminology at the University of Arkansas at Little Rock.
 She received her Bachelor of Science from the University of Central Arkansas (2018) and received her Master of Arts in Criminal Justice at the University of Arkansas at Little Rock.
 She is currently working at the Arkansas Department of Corrections for her doctoral residency.
 Her research interests include crime and media, sexual victimization, and policy research.
 Haley can be reached at firstname.lastname@example.org.
 View Haley’s vita.